 I love this video:

-It’s great because it quickly gets down to the essence of what happens when a group of people come together to pursue a constructive project.
+It’s great because it quickly gets down to the essence of what happens when a group of people comes together to pursue a constructive project.

 The things that have always worked best when building something new, have always had a strong, narrow vision.
 One strong person’s idea about the final design.
 One person’s aesthetic.
 When a committee gets involved, everyone has their own goals and agenda usually resulting in a mixture of watered down, inconsistent ideas.
 Without a single clear vision, the necessary compromises made by the group weaken the whole.